fable-hub/.github/profile/README.md

 # Fable Hub

-**Fable Hub** is a community-driven umbrella organization for F# → JavaScript ecosystem projects.
+**Fable Hub** is a community-driven umbrella organization for Fable ecosystem projects.
-Its purpose is to provide a stable, neutral home for libraries, tools, and experiments that support the Fable compiler.
+Its purpose is to provide a stable, neutral home for libraries, tools, and experiments.

 ## Purpose